|

 4. Download Your Maps Offline Beforehand

-If you’re using a GPS you want to download the most up to date map before your long distance road trip.
+If you’re using a GPS, download the most up to date map before leaving on your long distance road trip.
+And the same goes even if you’re using Google Maps, I always download the maps offline.

 road-trip-tips-driving-long-distance

-5. But You Should Still Have A General Idea Of Where You’re Going
+5. You Should Still Have A General Idea Of Where You’re Going

 You don’t want to be in a situation where you loose connection or you miss what your GPS said be completely lost.
 Don’t put all your trust in your GPS, you should still have a general idea of where you’re going.